-Report Chromatogram indic cates the presence of: 1 TPH-Diesel TPH-Motor Oil Both Other Only Only components TPH- Diesel Quantitate against the TPH-diesel standard and report.
-Quantitate the overlap area against the TPH- diesel standard and report the value as "non-detect" Manually drop a vertical line from the valley separating the components and report both components.
-Quantitate, flag as estimated, and indicate findings in the narrative.
-TPH- Motor Oil Quantitate the overlap area against the oil standard and report the value as "non- detect" Quantitate against the oil standard and report.
-Manually drop a vertical line from the valley separating the components and report both components.
-Quantitate, flag as estimated, and indicate findings in the narrative.
+Chromatogram indicates the presence of:

+Report mp11 p : 1 mpy at a cu

+TPH-Diesel TPH-Motor Oil Both Other

+Only Only components

+TPH- Quantitate Quantitate the Manually drop a Quantitate,

+Diesel against the overlap area vertical line from the flag as

+TPH-diesel against the TPH- valley separating the estimated, and

+standard and diesel standard and components and indicate

+report. report the value as report both findings in the

+"non-detect" components. narrative.

+TPH- Quantitate the Quantitate against Manually drop a Quantitate,

+Motor overlap area the oil standard vertical line from the flag as

+Oil against the oil and report. valley separating the estimated, and

+standard and components and indicate

+report the value report both findings in the

+as "non- components. narrative.

+detect"

-\ If the sample concentration is greater than the QL, raise the QL to the value found.
+^{} If the sample concentration is greater than the QL, raise the QL to the value found.
 If the sample concentration is less than the QL, report as non-detect at the QL.